llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

-In some cases, the precise timing required for an OMPT event relative to a set of related OpenMP runtime actions was not immediately obvious to us when reading the OpenMP 5.0 specification.
+In some cases, the precise timing required for an OMPT event relative to a set of related OpenMP runtime actions was not immediately obvious to us when reading the OpenMP 5.0 or 5.1 specification.
 This timing is particularly important when such a set corresponds to multiple OpenACC events but to only one OMPT event.
 In that case, identifying that timing is key to identifying what OpenACC event the OMPT event's callback should trigger and what OMPT extension events are needed to trigger the remaining OpenACC events.
 The following list explains Clacc's rationale for such cases:

 * `ompt_callback_device_initialize`
-    * OpenMP sec.
+    * OpenMP 5.0 sec.
 2.12.1 p.
 160 L3-7:

         > The device-initialize event occurs in a thread that
         > encounters the first target, target data, or target enter